Can You Eat Expired Chocolate: A Guide to Chocolate Safety

 Types of Chocolate Expiration Dates

 1. "Best By" Date: This date signifies the period during which the chocolate is expected to be at its peak quality.
-Consuming chocolate after this date may result in a slight deterioration in taste or texture, but it doesn't necessarily mean the chocolate is spoiled.
+Consuming chocolate after this date may can increase the likelihood of a slight deterioration in taste or texture, but it doesn't necessarily mean the chocolate is spoiled.

 2. "Use By" Date: This date is more critical for perishable chocolates that may pose a health risk if consumed after the specified date.
 It's crucial to pay attention to "Use By" dates on products like filled chocolates or those with added ingredients that can spoil.